Black Poplar Tree

 Several large stones from a later building on the site, but not from the Priory itself, have been placed in pairs at strategic points around the fields.
 Fixed to each pair are a couple of oak planks to form seating benches.
 Since acquiring the Old Bridge, the area around it and the entrance to the West Water Meadow has been extensively cleared of undergrowth and wooden fencing erected to make it safe.

-In order to improve accessibility of the paths in all weathers and for the benefit of those with invalid buggies or pushchairs a large quantity of crushed concrete has been spread in the hollows and wet areas of the paths.
-Many trees, of various types, have been planted and hedging has also been planted in various gaps along the field boundaries and along the fence bordering the new football pitches.
+In order to improve accessibility of the paths in all weathers and for the benefit of those with invalid scooters or pushchairs a large quantity of crushed concrete has been spread in the hollows and wet areas of the paths.
+Many trees, of various types, have been planted and hedging has also Constructed Bench been planted in various gaps along the field boundaries, along the fence bordering the new football pitches and along the fence to the south of the arch.

-A new entrance was opened up in the north west corner of the West Meadow giving access from Moor Hall Lane for the convenience of residents living in and around that area.
+An entrance has been opened up in the north west corner of the West Meadow giving access from Moor Hall Lane for the convenience of residents living in and around that area.
 Here bins for litter and dog waste are also to be found.

 In order to make your visit more enjoyable there is a area with picnic tables just inside the main entrance and here you will also find the start of a 1.5km jogging course that is marked by posts around the route.